-My creative pursuits have always been small-format collages.
-I am fascinated with the process of bringing together handmade papers, assorted objects, and found items all with their own stories, and assembling them into an image reflective of past and present.
+My creative pursuits have often been the creation of small-format collages.
+I am fascinated with the process of bringing together handmade papers, assorted objects, and found items all with their own stories, and assembling them into a narrative piece that is reflective of both past and present.

-Kirk and I have similar great childhood memories growing up together in a creative family.
+My brother Kirk and I have great childhood memories growing up with creative parents.
 We learned to love music and visual art as well as nature and the great outdoors.
 We went to sleep at night listening to Vivaldi and Handel.